Nursing — Ph.D.

-Refer to guidelines from the Faculty of Graduate Studies for dissertation format requirements.
+Refer to guidelines from the Faculty of Graduate Studies* and the Ph.D. student handbook for dissertation format requirements.

-Normal time to complete the program—5.5 years based on less than full-time enrollment.
+The normal time to complete the program is three to seven years—(5 years projected mean) based on less than full-time enrollment.

-In addition to Loma Linda University admission requirements, the applicant to the Doctor of Philosophy degree program in nursing must have the following requirements:
+In addition to Loma Linda University admission requirements, the applicant to the Doctor of Philosophy degree program in nursing must also complete the following requirements: